-Machine Learning (2017) - The most ambitious and experimental animal language project of the 1960s and 70s was the Language ANAlogue project designed by a team of cognitive psychologists, linguists, electronics technicians and computer programmers at the Yerkes Regional Primate Research Center in Atlanta.
+One of the most ambitious and experimental animal language projects of the 1960s and 70s was the Language ANAlogue project designed by a team of cognitive psychologists, linguists, electronics technicians and computer programmers at the Yerkes Regional Primate Research Center in Atlanta.
 It involved a chimpanzee named Lana who was introduced to human language skills via LANA, a specially designed interactive computer system that she lived in.
 This 'wholly technological environment' was a 7' x 7' plexiglass walled room that was originally designed as an autonomous teaching machine in which Lana was to intuitively understand how to use a lexigram keyboard system to directly address the computer, or 'vending machine' as the scientists called it.
-Provided her sequences of lexigrams translated into grammatically correct phrases she could order bananas, Coke or M&Ms or even watch movies or listen to music automatically 24 hours a day.
+Provided her sequences of lexigrams translated into grammatically correct phrases she could order bananas, Coke or M&Ms or even watch movies or listen to music automatically, 24 hours a day.

 The work consists of a fragment of all possible valid utterances generated automatically using custom computer software rewritten from scratch based on the original published descriptions of Yerkish, the project's artificial language and grammar.
 A finite set of lexical classes are passed through a rule-based syntactical parser for the computation of Lana's linguistic universe, a cognitive space isomorphic to the physical memory limits (4 Ko) of the original Digital Equipment Corporation PDP-8 computer.

-At the Fonderie Darling a photograph of Lana/LANA was shown opposite a grid of black prints representing permutations of utterances.
+For the exhibition at the Fonderie Darling a photograph of Lana/LANA was shown opposite a grid of black prints representing permutations of utterances.
 At the Cneai, two large Diasec prints form a highly reflective surface displayed floating 15cm above the floor.
 Upon approaching this planar black box the utterances become visible.
-It is accompanied by a segment of the film, The First Signs of Washoe (1974), displayed on a cubic analogue monitor.
+It is accompanied by a short segment of the film, The First Signs of Washoe (1974), displayed on a cubic analogue monitor.

-With support from DICRéAM - aide au développement
+With support from the DICRéAM - aide au développement and the Fonderie Darling.
+And special thanks to Gauthier Tassart for the vintage monitor.

 Fonderie Darling - 10 119cm x 84cm Inkjet prints